kyma-project/community/docs/guidelines/releases-guidelines/07-api-gateway-release-process.md

 An API Gateway release consists of:

-* GitHub release with automated changelog generation
+* A GitHub release with automated changelog generation
 * Artifacts, including `api-gateway` binary and source code archives
 * A release tag and branch holding the code